xie186/ViewBS/README.md

        -help | -h
                Prints the help message and exits.

-       -Subcommands:
+       Subcommands:
-       -MethGeno
+       MethGeno
                 - Generate the methylation information across each chromosome and plot the information.

-       -MethRegion
+       MethRegion
                 - Generate the methylation information across the regions provided here.
 The regions can be genes, transposable elements, etc.

-       -MethHeatmap
+       MethHeatmap
                - Generate methylation information for a list of regions in different samples or contexts.

-       -MethMidpoint
+       MethMidpoint
                 - Generate methylation information across the midpoints of a list of regions, like DMR.

 HELP